nicholasglazer/archcheatsheet/docs/environment/networking.md

 # Networking
 <a id="networking"></a>

-There is a variety managers you could pick.
+There is a variety of managers you can pick from.
-Figure out what do you want cli or gui, nevertheless the majority of them has gui or pseudo-gui wrapper.
+Figure out what type of the interface yo prefer more cli or gui, nevertheless the majority of them has gui or pseudo-gui wrapper.

 ::: warning check
 If you enabled services before or installed any Desktop Environment,